NOAA Sea Grant John A. Knauss Marine Policy Fellowship

 How to Apply

 (See also: Creating an Application)

-Interested students should discuss this fellowship with their State Sea Grant Program or Project Director.
-Applications must be submitted to the state Sea Grant program by February 14, 2014.
-Each Sea Grant program may select and forward to the NSGO no more than six (6) applicants selected according to criteria used by the NSGO in the national competition.
+Interested students should discuss this fellowship with their State Sea Grant Program Director.
+Applications must be submitted to the state Sea Grant program by February 21, 2017.
+Each Sea Grant program may select and forward to the national competition no more than six (6) applicants selected according to criteria listed in the federal funding opportunity.

-Selected applications are to be received in the NSGO from the sponsoring state Sea Grant program, no later than 5:00 pm EDT on March 31, 2014.
-The competitive selection process and subsequent notification to the eligible Sea Grant Programs or Projects will be completed by June 6, 2014.
+Applications to the national competition must come from Sea Grant programs, not individual applicants and must be submitted through www.Grants.gov no later than 5:00 pm EDT on April 7, 2017.
+The competitive selection process and subsequent notification to the eligible Sea Grant Programs or Projects will be completed by June 2017.

-- Two signed letters of recommendation, including one from the student's major professor; if no major professor exists, a faculty person academically knowing the applicant best may be substituted.
+1. Two signed letters of recommendation, including one from the student's major professor; if no major professor exists, a faculty person academically familiar the applicant may be substituted.

-All applicants be evaluated only on their application package according to the criteria listed below.
+All applicants will be evaluated only on their application package according to the criteria listed.
 Therefore, letters of endorsements from members of Congress, friends, and relatives will not be accepted.
 Prior contacts/arrangements made with possible host offices will be cause for immediate disqualification from the process.

 For Further Information